 Action Progress 2019/20 New Waste and Recycling Contract In April 2019, our new partnership with FCC for recycling, waste and street cleansing services went live.
-This contract will allow us to improve the environmental impact of the District by enabling our residents to increase what they can recycle as well as saving us around £3m over the lifetime of the contract Fusion Leisure reduced CO2 output Our Leisure partners, Fusion Leisure, have implemented a range of energy saving measures which has reduced the CO2 emissions from the centres by 58 tonnes compared to 2018 Net-zero Carbon emissions by 2030 The Council have agreed an ambitious plan to support its aim to be a carbon neutral organisation by 2030 and to help the whole District reach net-zero carbon by 2050.
+Over the lifetime of the contract, we will save around £3m compared with the previous in-house service.
+The contract includes key objectives such as increasing the amount of waste we recycle and minimising carbon emissions, as well as improving customer satisfaction.
+Fusion Leisure reduced CO2 output Our Leisure partners, Fusion Leisure, have implemented a range of energy saving measures which has reduced the CO2 emissions from the centres by 58 tonnes compared to 2018 Net-zero Carbon emissions by 2030 The Council have agreed an ambitious plan to support its aim to be a carbon neutral organisation by 2030 and to help the whole District reach net-zero carbon by 2050.
 In addition, the Council has set aside £400,000 of funding to implement projects to help achieve its aim.
 Excellent Water Quality 16 of South Hams 17 beaches were rated as having 'Excellent' water quality by DEFRA Electric charging points for car parks Working with other Devon Councils (who have collectively secured a £817,712 grant) we have commenced a project to install electric charging points in key car parks in Totnes, Ivybridge, Kingsbridge, Dartmouth and Salcombe Launched an Electric Car Scheme for our staff We have already taken massive steps in reducing the Councils carbon footprint by enabling our staff to work from home (which saves approximately 1million miles a year) but during 2019 we've gone further and launched a scheme which enables our staff to lease electric vehicles through salary sacrifice - 6 staff have already signed up to the scheme.